 Impact of Technology in Early Childhood Education - Mobile Learning

 Amongst these findings were signs of positive use with iPads such as:

-- Belief that iPads have had a positive impact on the development of literacy and numeracy;
+- The belief that iPads have had a positive impact on the development of literacy and numeracy;

 - Enhanced communication skills;

-- That iPads enhances numeracy skills in a more engaging and exciting way than traditional practices;
+- IPads enhances numeracy skills in a more engaging and exciting way than traditional practices;

 - Open-ended apps provides students with a range of literacy and numeracy activities;

 - Children view the use of iPads as a play toy and;

 - There was evidence of a range of competency and creativity in the use of digital technologies.

 In terms of teacher professional development it found that: